darth-Vader1729/Chrome_Extension/Readme.md

 # Covid-19 Stats India Chrome Extension

 ## Overview

-This Chrome Extension provides real-time Covid-19 statistics for various regions across India.
-It fetches the latest data and displays the confirmed cases and deaths for each state, along with the overall India statistics.
-It’s a great way to stay informed about the ongoing pandemic and track updates on your preferred region in India.
+This Chrome Extension provides real-time Covid-19 stats for India and its regions, showing confirmed cases and deaths.
+Stay updated with the latest data for your preferred state or the country as a whole.

 ### Features:
 - **Region Selection**: Choose from a list of Indian states and view their specific Covid-19 statistics.